- A01 ~ The Rebirth of the Phoenix

-Jim seems happy, “Heheh~ They’ve jus’ made ma work easier,” he laughs, touches some on-screen buttons and smirks, “Imma hook into their nav-system an’ autopilot.
+Jim seems happy, “Heheh~ They’ve jus’ made ma work easier,” he laughs, touches some on-screen buttons, and smirks.
+“Imma hook into deir nav-system an’ autopilot.
 Now we wonna need to be fully alert.
 Heheh~”

 “Ah,” he grins, “da IPS is da Inter-Planetary Security force.
 A kind of space-cops…”

 “Heh.
 Keep yer cool.
 They’re nice to us truckers, not like da military assholes.”

 “Yeah, heh… Da IPS’ structure is kinda paramilitary an’ is divided into several specialized units.
 All related to security.
 Police, military, ambulance, rescue… a bit of ev’rythin’”